dphtran501/PetrwareRESTClient/README.md

 The "About" page contains information pertaining to Petrware, their business, their members, and other information.

-## Requirements Checklist

-- [x] **Using JSP reimplement the product list page.
-This is the page that contains the list of your products.**

-    The homepage is a JSP file that lists all the products.

-- [x] **Create REST services to allow for interaction with the order and product resources stored in your application database.**

-    Refer to the [PetrwareRESTService](https://github.com/dphtran501/PetrwareRESTService) project for this requirement.

-- [x] **You will now need to replace all the database interactions in your web application with REST calls.
-Your web application will now act as a REST client and retrieve the MySQL data indirectly through the new RESTful web service.
-That is, you will have two applications:**

-    **(1) a backend application that provides RESTful APIs that essentially exposes the available operations in your database**

-    [PetrwareRESTService](https://github.com/dphtran501/PetrwareRESTService) is the backend application providing RESTful APIs.

-    **(2) an application that is the client of the RESTful APIs, generates the HTML pages, and handles requests from the user.**

-    PetrwareRESTClient (this project) is the client of PetrwareRESTService.
-[Servlets](src/main/java/edu/uci/inf124/petrwarerestclient/servlet) are used to manipulate the MariaDB data indirectly via the PetrwareRESTService web service.

 ## Authors
 Group 21: Jevford Barro (72114221), Peter Tang (45193375), Derek Tran (18491795)